-The district's deposits and certificates of deposit are entirely covered by federal depository insurance (FDIC).
+The district's deposits and certificates of deposit are mostly covered by federal depository insurance (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).

-All of the District's investments (except for investments of deferred compensation plans) during the year and at year-end were insured or registered and held by the District or its agent in the District's name.
+All of the District's investments (except for investments in deferred compensation plans) during the year and at year-end were insured or registered and held by the District or its agent in the District's name.